About Critical Areas Review

 Learn More

-- CAD reports let you, your builders and septic designers know where to place buildings, structures or a septic system on property to avoid critical areas.
+- Critical Areas Review let you, your builders and septic designers know where to place buildings, structures or a septic system to avoid critical areas.

 - Knowing this information before designing a project can help property owners save on costly and time-consuming redesigns.

-How to see if critical areas are mapped on your property
+How to see if critical areas are mapped on or near your property

 - Open the critical areas property information sheet.
 You'll need to get the property's parcel number first, by entering its address into this form.